hydrokat/docker-compose-laravel/README.md

 ## Laravel Pint

 To be consistent with your code styling, [Laravel Pint](https://laravel.com/docs/10.x/pint) is implemented.
 To run Pint, execute the following commands: `docker-compose up --build -d pint` then `docker-compose exec -T pint ./vendor/bin/pint` and finally `docker-compose down`.
 You can even add these commands as part of your pre-commit hooks.
+Like [this](https://gist.github.com/hydrokat/474ee783348b36a6fc8f39ecc321854a)